DevOps-Nirvana/threaded-cron-task-engine/README.md

 * Make init script(s) for some popular Linux distributions
 * Package this and submit it to package repositories (Ubuntu/Debian/CentOS)
 * Alternatively, package and distribute this via pip
-* Do some/more Windows testing, add documentation and examples for Windows.
-It _should_ work but the author is mainly an OS-X/Linux guy.
 * Write some tests for each of the various features to be sure it works and continues to work as intended
 * Make all logs pre-thread have a forced prefix?
 Would need to buffer output to accomplish this, and it might break some output data formats especially multi-line ones (eg: JSON, or a stacktrace)
 * Others / Profit ???